Common Cactus Terms & Definitions

 The transfer of pollen from the male reproductive organ of a cactus flower to the female reproductive organ, resulting in fertilization and the production of seeds.

-It will always be cheaper in the long run to make your own, but, for the sake of convenience, we do offer substrate here.
+It will always be cheaper in the long run to make your own, but for convenience we do offer cactus substrate here.

 A fruit-like structure that forms from a cactus flower, but is not derived from the ovary like a true fruit.